 Chemistry monitoring requires minimal expense on your part.
 Volunteers are responsible for providing distilled water for cleaning water sampling equipment, and ice for shipping the water samples to the State Lab of Hygiene (WSLH).
 Volunteers also provide the boat and fuel to get to the sampling location (usually the deepest part of your lake).
 Chemistry monitoring requires a fairly substantial time commitment.
 Although Secchi disk sampling may only take a few minutes, lake chemistry sampling may take up to several hours to complete.
 The exact amount of time involved will depend on the size and depth of your lake and your familiarity with the sampling procedures.
-Like anything else, the more experience and Dissolved Oxygen Monitoring Parameters April/May June July August September October Secchi Every 10 to 14 days check satellite dates Every 10 to 14 days check satellite dates 1 to 3 times if possible Phosphorus Yes within 2 weeks of ice off Yes last 2 weeks of June Yes last 2 weeks of July Yes last 2 weeks of August or early September No No Chlorophyll No Yes last 2 weeks of June Yes last 2 weeks of July Yes last 2 weeks of August or early September No No Temp.
-Profil e Yes Yes Yes Yes Yes optional D.O.
-Profile (If collecting) Yes Yes Yes Yes Yes optional
+Like anything else, the more experience (continued on page 6)

+Season Schedule for Chemistry, Temperature and Dissolved Oxygen Monitoring Parameters April/May June July August September October Secchi Every 10 to 14 days check satellite dates Every 10 to 14 days check satellite dates 1 to 3 times if possible • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • Phosphorus Yes within 2 weeks of ice off Yes last 2 weeks of June Yes last 2 weeks of July Yes last 2 weeks of August or early September No No Chlorophyll No Yes last 2 weeks of June Yes last 2 weeks of July Yes last 2 weeks of August or early September No No Temp.
+Profile e Yes Yes Yes Yes Yes optional D.O.
+Profile (If collecting) Yes Yes Yes Yes Yes optional It is important to collect the April/May phosphorus sample when the lake is still "turning over" - ideally within two weeks of ice out.
+If possible, there should be about one month between the summer chemistry (total phosphorus, chlorophyll) dates.
+Ice out and ice on dates can be entered into the CLMN database.
+Satellite dates and paths are listed on the CLMN web page.